How Loyola Chicago’s Basketball Team Shattered a Racial Barrier

 Harkness, who’s now 77, says that as he returned to the locker room at halftime, fans tossed ice and popcorn at him.
 Others shouted death threats and the n-word.
 “I was scared to death,” he says.
 “I really was.
 We felt like they were coming out of the stands for us.”

 According to Miller, after the game, Houston coach Guy Lewis apologized to him for the behavior of Houston’s fans.
-The following year, Lewis recruited his program’s first black players, future pros Elvin Hayes and John Chaney.
+The following year, Lewis recruited his program’s first black players, future pros Elvin Hayes and Don Chaney.
 In 1968, Hayes and Chaney helped Houston end UCLA’s 47-game winning streak in front of a record-breaking 52,693 fans at the Astrodome.
 That nationally-televised event, “The Game of the Century,” grew the popularity of the college game.

 Harkness says the Ku Klux Klan sent him a letter, saying that his team didn’t deserve to play against whites.
 Loyola crushed Tennessee Tech, 111-42, in the opening round of the NCAA tournament, then drew Mississippi State in the next round.
 Loyola was unsure if the Bulldogs would even show up to the game in East Lansing, Mich.; segregationists did not want Southern schools to play against integrated teams.
 The Mississippi State team, however, snuck out of Starkville on a plane, before a court order preventing the Bulldogs from playing could be delivered to them.